roc-11/football-crazy-pp5/README.md

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!

+Marketing Strategies used in Business Model:
+1. Seach Engine Optimisation - more potential customers with good SEO.
+2. Social Media Marketing - to encourage customer interest and engagement.
+To get attention and sales through social media.
+To increase public knowledge in the brand.
+3. Newsletter Marketing - to reach customers, both new and existing, with news and deals.
+To increase sales.
+To make an effort to retain customers.

 **Business Overview**
 * The main business objective Football Crazy is to provide a seamless e-commerce experience for football players and coaches.
 * Football Crazy is a retail store and it is a B2C (business to customer) type of business.